-Since opening for play in 2004 the Georgian Bay Golf Club, in the Town of the Blue Mountains has established itself as the premier private golf club in the region.
+Since opening for play in 2004 in the Town of Blue Mountains, the Georgian Bay Golf Club has established itself as the premier private golf club in the region.
 The 230 acre development with its secluded residential community sits on the Nipissing Ridge, framed by views of the Niagara Escarpment and the waters of Georgian Bay.

-This included maintaining a municipal watermain, which crossed through the block, during construction and installation of a new realigned watermain.
+Some of these challenges included maintaining a municipal watermain which crossed through the block during construction, and installation of a new realigned watermain.
 The watermain and existing utilities required additional consideration in designing gravity sewer services to the development as the topography across the site required installation at a depth exceeding six metres to connect to the existing internal sewer system.

 To minimize fill requirements and respect grading on the adjacent golf course property, the storm drainage and management system was split to provide two separate outlets.
 The first re-routed an existing storm sewer alignment in order to maintain a grove of mature butternut trees.
 The second outlet was a naturalized watercourse which required specific controls to meet the quality criteria for the watercourse.